Favorite Chocolate Chunk Cookies

 - With the mixer over medium speed, add the eggs one at a time, allowing each to incorporate fully before adding the next.
 The mixture should be light fluffy and light.
 Add the vanilla extract and beat until combined.

-- Reducer mixer to low speed and slowly add the flour mixture, mixing until just absorbed.
+- Reduce the mixer to low speed and slowly add the flour mixture, mixing until just absorbed.
 It may seem slightly crumbly and dry at first.
-Scrape down the sides and bottom of the bowl thoroughly.
-Mix over low speed, as needed, until the cookie dough is smooth, consistent, and no dry bits remain.
-Over low speed, add the chocolate chunks and mix for 5 to 10 seconds.
+Scrape down the sides and bottom of the bowl thoroughly with a spatula.
+Continue mixing over low speed, as needed, until the cookie dough is smooth, consistent, and no dry bits remain.
+Add the chocolate chunks and mix for just 5 to 10 seconds.
 Fold the mixture until the chocolate pieces are evenly distributed throughout the dough.
-Note: The cookie dough will be quite thick so it can sometimes be easier to switch the spatula for a large metal spoon at this stage.
+Note: The cookie dough will be quite thick and dense so it can be easier to switch over to a large metal spoon for mixing at this stage.

 - If Baking Immediately: Using a large (3-ounce) cookie scoop, scoop the dough into rounds, setting them at least 1 to 2 inches apart on the lined sheet pan.
 I prefer to bake no more than six cookies on a half sheet pan, as they will expand.
 Sprinkle the tops of each cookie scoop with Maldon salt.
 Do not flatten or press the dough down.
 Note: If you are not freezing a portion of the dough, allow the half sheet pan to cool completely between rounds or use multiple pans for baking.